CybercentreCanada/cccs-aws-scooper/README.md

 ### Deployment and Usage

-Scooper can be run using any AWS principal that has been assigned an [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) policy, but organizational level deployment must be run within the AWS Management account.
+Scooper can be run using any AWS principal that has been assigned an [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) policy, but organizational level deployment must be run within the AWS management/root account.

-#### Commands

 After pulling the repository to your environment and installing the required dependencies, users must have valid credentials configured to their AWS account of choice.

-Scooper can be run with the following commands:
-- `python -m scooper.main --help`
+Run `python -m scooper.main --help` to see all CLI options.
-  - Shows available options and commands.
-- `python -m scooper.main`
-  - This will only run enumeration on supported AWS workloads and publish the reports locally.
-- `python -m scooper.main configure-logging`
-  - This will run the full application - enumeration & CloudFormation stack creation to configure centralized logging.

 #### CLI Options

-Scooper can be customized with CLI options using the following format:
+Scooper can be run with the following options:
-- `python -m scooper.main --option value`

-The following options can be changed to modify the Scooper deployment:
-- `--level, --l [account|org]`
-  - Which level of enumeration to perform: `account` or `org`.
-  - Choose between Account Enumeration and Organization Enumeration. if `org` is specified then `--role-name` must also be specified.
-  - The default level is set to `account`.
-- `--region, --r TEXT`
-  - Which AWS region to enumerate.
-  - Enter your desired region.
-  - The default region is set to `ca-central-1`.
-- `--role-name TEXT`
-  - Name of role with organizational account access.
-  - If Organization level enumeration is chosen, the name of the role with organizational account access must be specified.
-  - The default name is set to `OrganizationAccountAccessRole` for users using AWS Organizations for account management, and will differ for other account factory tools.
 - `--cloudtrail-scoop`
-  - Whether to perform historical CloudTrail data collection.
+  - Whether to perform historical CloudTrail data collection of current account and region.
 Aggregates CloudTrail events by hour and writes to S3 of your choice.
+- `--configure-logging`
+  - Spin-up CloudFormation stack based on existing logging within environment in current region.
 - `--destroy`
   - Used to destroy all CloudFormation resources created by Scooper in the current region.
   - Users managing Scooper deployments across multiple regions must switch to each region to delete the associated resources.
-  - **Note:** Can only be used in conjunction with the `configure-logging` command.
+- `--level [account|org]`
+  - Which level of enumeration to perform: `account` or `org`.
+  - Choose between Account Enumeration and Organization Enumeration. if `org` is specified then `--role-name` must also be specified.
+  - The default level is set to `account`.
-- `--lifecycle-rules TEXT` (Optional)
+- `--lifecycle-rules TEXT`
   - Used to specify the S3 storage class, and duration of lifecycle policy for the Scooper S3 bucket.
   - Formatted as follows: `STORAGE_CLASS(xd),EXPIRY(yd)`
     - `x` represents the number of days before an object is transitioned to a given `STORAGE_CLASS`.